 Beginning January 1st, the City will only be collecting garbage that is placed within the City-provided bin.
 If you need more capacity for your weekly garbage, you can request a larger bin be provided to you for a one-time exchange fee and an increase to your annual utility bill.

 Can I get a larger bin for my garbage?

-The City has heard that many residents would like additional capacity in their garbage bins, and is making arrangements to have larger bins provided to those who request them.
-A request form will be available to residents shortly.
-Updates on how to make a request for a larger bin should understand that there is a one-time exchange fee of $10 and an additional $100 annual charge for the increased solid waste service, which will be charged to your annual utility bill.
+The City has heard that some residents would like additional capacity in their garbage bins, and is making arrangements to have larger bins provided to those who request them.
+Residents who would like to request a larger bin should understand that there is a one-time exchange fee of $10 and an additional $100 annual charge for the increased solid waste service, which will be charged to your annual utility bill.

 What are the dimensions of the city-provided bins?

 The 240L bins are 43 ¼” (109.9cm) tall, 24 ½” (62.2cm) wide, and 27 ½” (69.9cm) deep, while the 120L bins are 37 5/8” (95.5cm) tall, 19 1/8” (48.6cm) wide, and 21 1/16” (53.5cm) deep.